-A tourist in the Acropolis during summer wearing a hat - credits: Alexandros-Michailidis/Shutterstock.com
+A tourist in the Acropolis during summer - credits: Alexandros-Michailidis/Shutterstock.com

 A true Athenian always lives by the following motto: Always avoid the sun!
 Despite the nice tanning, you might get by wandering around under the sun, you'll immediately notice that Athenians always try to avoid direct sunlight by walking in the shade under balconies or trees.
 Never stay under the sun for more than 10 minutes and during noon hours try to reduce the distances you want to cover on foot, as much as possible.
 Make frequent rest stops and drink a lot of water to keep yourself well-hydrated.
 Wear light clothes and try not to expose your skin to the sun for too long and always apply some sunblock on!
 Hats are accessories that you need to take with you!
 Find your personal favorite straw hat in one of the numerous traditional hat workshops at the city-center and walk around the city not just protected, but also in style!